Rocco Baldelli: Playing style

-Coaching career
+Post-playing career

+Tampa Bay Rays coach (2012–2018)

 After ending his playing career in 2011, Baldelli remained with the Rays organization as a Special Assistant for Baseball Operations and roving minor league hitting and outfield defense instructor.
 In December 2014, Baldelli was named the Rays' first base coach under new manager Kevin Cash, who had been Baldelli's teammate on the club in 2005.
 Before the 2017 season, the Rays organization promoted Baldelli to the newly created role of major-league field coordinator, which involved analyzing the tendencies of opposing hitters, coaching defensive skills to players, and helping the team implement defensive strategies during games.

-Managerial career

-Minnesota Twins
+Minnesota Twins manager (2019–2025)

 After the 2018 season, Baldelli was a popular candidate for several managerial positions and was interviewed for that position by several major league clubs.
 On October 25, 2018, he was introduced as the new manager of the Minnesota Twins.
 After posting 78 wins the previous season, the Twins won 101 games and the American League Central division in Baldelli's first season at the helm.
 On November 12, 2019, Baldelli was named American League manager of the year for the 2019 MLB season, beating out New York Yankees manager Aaron Boone and Tampa Bay Rays manager Kevin Cash, who finished second and third, respectively.
 At 38 years old, he was the youngest winner of the award.
 In 2020, he was the youngest manager in major league baseball.

 In 2022 he led all major league managers in challenges, with 51, and tied for the lead in overturns (26) with Buck Showalter (who made 33 challenges).

-Throughout his career with the Twins, Baldelli’s struggles with injuries has been compared to current Twins All-Star Byron Buxton.
-Buxton himself has credited this similarity to helping him towards trying to avoid the same fate as Baldelli’s playing career.
+In 2023, Baldelli lead the Twins to a series win in the 2023 American League Wild Card Series over the Toronto Blue Jays, their first playoff series win since the 2002 American League Division Series.
+However, the Twins would lose in the 2023 American League Division Series to the Houston Astros.

+In 2024, the team suffered a historic collapse and missed the playoffs despite 95% odds to make it.

 On September 29, 2025, the Twins announced that Baldelli would not return for the 2026 season after back-to-back fourth-place finishes in the AL Central Division.

+Los Angeles Dodgers executive (2026–present)

+On December 9, 2025, the Los Angeles Dodgers hired Baldelli to serve as a special assistant to president of baseball operations Andrew Friedman.